-There are a lot of Amazon Advertising metrics to pay attention to when managing campaigns, and it makes sense that the majority of brands pay the most attention to Return on Ad Spend (ROAS).
-However, simply focusing on how much money a campaign is netting doesn’t paint the whole picture of whether or not the campaign is actually performing at its peak efficiency.
-It’s important that brands take all of the Amazon Advertising metrics into consideration to form a holistic understanding of their campaigns.
+Simply focusing on how much money a campaign is netting doesn’t paint the whole picture of whether the campaign is performing at peak efficiency.
+It’s important that brands take all Amazon Ads metrics into consideration to form a holistic understanding of their campaigns.

-The health of your Amazon Advertising campaign can easily be compared to the health of the human body, with ROAS being equal to losing weight.
-Focusing time and energy on your fitness should lead to weight loss, and for many people that is their main – or sole – objective.
-But simply losing weight doesn’t inherently make you healthy or more fit.
-Becoming actually healthy requires paying attention to several other metrics besides weight loss: nutrition, endurance, physical strength, stable blood pressure, cholesterol, etc.
+The health of your Amazon Ads campaign can easily be compared to the health of the human body, with ROAS being equal to losing weight.
+Focusing time and energy on your fitness could lead to weight loss—but losing weight doesn’t inherently make you healthier.
+Becoming healthy requires paying attention to many metrics besides weight, including nutrition, endurance, physical strength, stable blood pressure, and cholesterol.

-It’s the same with Amazon Advertising metrics.
-Focusing solely on ROAS and disregarding Cost per Click (CPC) rates, impressions, Click Through Rates (CTR), and Advertising Cost of Sales (ACOS) doesn’t give an accurate representation of the health of your campaigns.
-Skinny people have heart attacks.
+It’s the same with Amazon Ads metrics.
+Focusing only on ROAS and disregarding Cost per Click (CPC) rates, impressions, Click Through Rates (CTR), and Advertising Cost of Sales (ACOS) doesn’t give an accurate representation of the health of your campaigns.
 Campaigns that make money can still be inefficient.

 What is Return on Ad Spend?